luised94/my_config/README.md

 - [BetterNotes](https://github.com/windingwind/zotero-better-notes#readme)
 - [Zotfile](https://github.com/jlegewie/zotfile)

+I have some copies of the xpi files I used previously in my dropbox.
 ## Configure Zotero Settings
 There are few modifications to the Zotero default settings.
 1. General Settings